 If you use blind copy (BCC) addresses in your emails, there are additional issues to consider in regard to bounces and opt-out.

-Acoustic Campaign keeps a record of addresses that soft bounce.
-However, Acoustic Campaign cannot determine whether the BCC or the recipient's address bounced.
-Also, Acoustic Campaign does not resend the email or retain a copy of the message because bounce retries are disabled.
+Campaign keeps a record of addresses that soft bounce.
+However, Campaign cannot determine whether the BCC or the recipient's address bounced.
+Also, Campaign does not resend the email or retain a copy of the message because bounce retries are disabled.